byteball/city-ui/README.md

 ## React Bridge

-The `PhaserGame.tsx` component is the bridge between React and Phaser.
+The `PhaserMapEngine.tsx` component is the bridge between React and Phaser.
 It initializes the Phaser game and passes events between the two.

 To communicate between React and Phaser, you can use the **EventBus.js** file.
 This is a simple event bus that allows you to emit and listen for events from both React and Phaser.